zamazan4ik/awesome-pgo/article/content.md

   - NauEngine: sent an email about PGO (not response yet)
 * PGO implementation improvements:
   - Tooling.
 PGO at scale is simply not possible right now in an easy way with available open-source tooling
-* Post-Link Optimizers (LLVM BOLT, Propeller, their states and perspectives)
+* Post-Link Optimizers (LLVM BOLT, Propeller, their states and perspectives from my point of view)
 * Bunch of funny stories from integrating PGO into different projects:
   - Hardcoded timeout issue in YDB and Instrumentation PGO
   - Developers does not believe in their own benchmarks (DuckDB and Broot)